puentesarrin/bonzo/docs/releases/next.rst

 - :class:`~bonzo.server.SMTPConnection` is raising the new exceptions from the :mod:`bonzo.errors` module on its ``command_`` methods.
+- Added :class:`~bonzo.server.SMTPRequest` for manage the request arguments, an instance of this class is passed as argumento to the request callback.
+- Request callback receives an instance of :class:`~bonzo.server.SMTPRequest` now.
+The message can be found on the :attr:`~bonzo.server.SMTPRequest.message` atribute.
+- Request callbacks should call to the :meth:`~bonzo.SMTPRequest.finish` method in order to finish the request by sending a successfully message to the client.
 - Exceptions in request callbacks no longer silently pass, instead the server returns an internal confusion error (``451``) to the client and the exceptions are now logged for debugging.